manishholla/soliscloud_api_data_store_and_visualize/Procedure.md

 	    `http://<your_vm_ip>:8086`
 	- Log in with the username and password you set.

-7. Navigate to `Load Data > API Tokens > Generate API Token > Custom API Token > Buckets` and choose the bucket where you want to write the data.
+7. Navigate to `Load Data > API Tokens > Generate API Token > Custom API Token > "Name the token"> Buckets > "Select appropriate bucket" > "give read and write access"`.
+Click "Generate".
 Copy the generated token into a notepad.

+`Note: Don't use the "Copy to Clipboard" button to copy the token.
+You may face issues later.
+Just use the cursor to copy.`

 ## Python Code